HenrikSamuelsson/learning-gnu-make/README.md

 gcc -Wall hello-world.c -o hello-world
 ```

-Lets now instead see how the program can be compiled using **make**.
+Lets now instead see how the program can be compiled using Make.
 We create a new file called makefile in the same folder that holds the source file hello-world.c.
 The content of the newly created makefile shall be:

 ```make
 hello-world-program: hello-world.c